-A vulnerability is any mistakes or weakness in the system security procedures, design, implementation or any internal control that may result in the violation of the system's security policy.
-The purpose of Vulnerability Assessment is to reduce the possibility for intruders (hackers) to get unauthorized access.
-Vulnerability Analysis depends upon two mechanisms namely Vulnerability Assessment and Penetration Testing(VAPT).
+A vulnerability is any mistake or weakness in the system’s security procedures, design, implementation or any internal control that may result in the violation of the system's security policy.

 In this tutorial, you will learn-